nikhilk1699/nodejs_helloworld/README.md

+**Deploy a Node.js "Hello World" Application with Docker and Kubernetes Using Jenkins**

 *STEP 1.Launch an Ubuntu(22.04) T3 medium Instance*
 Launch an AWS T3 medium Instance.
 Use the image as Ubuntu.
 You can create a new key pair or use an existing one.
 Enable HTTP and HTTPS settings in the Security Group and open all ports (not best case to open all ports but just for learning purposes it’s okay).